 Coarse sand is relatively inexpensive and droppings are easy to clean from it, most simply by using a cat litter scoop.
 Some of the sand can wash away or into the soil below unless contained, but as the sand disperses it can be topped up.
-Many chicken keepers swear by sand as an easy option and rake the droppings into the sand rather than ‘poop scoop’ so that they break down over time, then they remove the top layer every six months and top it up; some keepers complain that in uncovered runs it works into the mud too easily if a thin layer is used and is easily dragged around on wet shoes or wellies, so the use of sand is a little divided.
+Many chicken keepers swear by sand as an easy option and rake the droppings into the sand rather than ‘poop scoop’ so that they break down over time, then they remove the top layer every six months and top it up; however, some keepers complain that in uncovered runs sand works into the mud too easily if a thin layer is used and is easily dragged around on wet shoes or wellies, so the use of sand is a little divided.

 Wood chips are becoming increasingly popular due the clean, light appearance, free drainage, being almost dust-free and most importantly, chickens love to scratch around in them!

 Wood chippings, or Play Chips as they are also known, are easily cleaned and not quickly trampled into the mud.
 Wood chippings are natural and will eventually break down over a long period of time so just need a top up once or twice a year depending upon the depth they’ve been laid; hardwood chips will last longer than softwood chippings which break down more quickly.
 If you decide to move your chicken run to a different position the chippings can simply be dug into the soil (if you’re not relocating the chippings too) as they will break down over time and provide nutrients to the soil.
 Wood chips are the white wood of the tree and shouldn’t be confused with bark chips; bark can go mouldy and produce spores which can lead to respiratory illness in chickens.